jarviscanada/jarvis_data_eng_ShambhabiPoudyal/core_java/twitter/README.md

 # Introduction
-(50-100 words)
-What does this app do?
-What technologies you have used? (e.g. Twitter REST API, HTTP client, mvn, Java libs, docker etc..)
 This Java Twitter app is designed to realize the purposes of a Twitter account which allows users to search, post and delete tweets via the official Twitter REST APIs.

-MVC
+A simplified tweet model is created with required dao, service and controller layers to access the tweet using HTTP request.
+Mockito and JUnit testing are used for integration and unit testing of this app.
+Maven dependency model is incorporated to add all the necessary Java libraries (mockito, junit, fasterxml, springframework).
+This app has also been implemented with Spring framework and docker.

 # Quick Start
-- how to package your app using mvn?
-- how to run your app with docker?
 A Twitter Developer account with consumer key, consumer secret, access token and token secret is necessary for this app to be functioning.